simonw/sqlite-fts4/README.md

     from docs where docs match "dog"
     order by score desc

 You *must* use the `"pcnalx"` matchinfo format string here, or you will get incorrect results.
+If you see any `math domain` errors in your logs it may be because you did not use exactly the right format string here.

 ## decode_matchinfo()